vitamon/spark-playground/README.md

 # Spark Example Project

-This is the working template of Gradle 7 with Spark 3.1.2 project with some examples of Dataframes and SparkSQL data processing.
+This is the working template of Scala 2.12 Spark 3.1.2 project with some examples of data processing using Dataframes, Datasets and SparkSQL.

-Also added the example of using ZIO for concurrent data loading, better resource and error handling
+Also added an example of practical usage of ZIO for concurrent data loading, better resource management and error handling.

+The build system is Gradle 7.